sparkplug/mtn-momo-api-documentation/docs/testing/README.md

 ## OAuth Token

 OAuth Token is generated from the merchants’ API Key and Secret.
-The `API Key` and `API Secret` can be obtained through the provisioning API in Sandbox, as described in the API User and API KEY Management section.
+The `API Key` and `API Secret` can be obtained through the provisioning API in Sandbox, as described in the [API User and API Key Management](/api-description/#sandbox-provisioning) section.

 ## Target Environment